 1. Standard metaphor

-Also called a simple or direct metaphor, this metaphor follows the basic line level formula of this thing is actually this other thing.
+Also called a simple or direct metaphor, this follows the basic line level formula of this thing is actually this other thing.
 “Life is a rollercoaster (/highway/song/day-old bottle of champagne)” is a standard metaphor.
 So is “a fish out of water” and “all the world’s a stage.”
+A good metaphor implies something deeper and more thought-provoking than its literal meaning.

 2. Implied metaphor

-Like astandard metaphor, an implied metaphor also works on a line level; but unlike a standard metaphor, an implied metaphor uses subtler imagery to suggest a correlation rather than stating the correlation outright.
+Like a standard metaphor, an implied metaphor also works on a line level; but unlike a standard metaphor, an implied metaphor uses subtler imagery to suggest a correlation rather than stating the connection outright.
 To say that someone was “lured into a web” implies a similarity between the lurer and a spider; someone who “barks orders” or “purrs contentedly” makes us think of the actions of a dog or a cat in a smoother, more elegant way than if we had said “she was a purring cat.”
 You could also say that someone “lights up a room,” comparing them to the sun or a daylit window.
+You’ll often see these types of metaphors in poetry as well as everyday ordinary language.

 3. Visual metaphor

 Sometimes called a pictorial metaphor, a visual metaphor is most common in ads and other visual marketing mediums.
 An advertisement for a sports car might show a picture of a cheetah, suggesting the animal’s speed and strength.
-Likewise, a perfume advertisement might use a range of visual metaphors to imply both the scent and the promised reactions to it, such as a fresh cut summer lawn or velvet theatre curtains.
+Likewise, a perfume advertisement might use vivid imagery to imply both the scent and the promised reactions to it, such as a fresh cut summer lawn or velvet theater curtains.
 Visual metaphors are also used in safety and warning signs to convey an idea without using words.

 Though less commonly used in literature, they are frequently explored in a range of other storytelling mediums to help convey abstract and thematic ideas in concrete, creative ways.